Darkone83/Type-D/README.md

 <img src="https://github.com/Darkone83/Type-D/blob/main/images/Duke%20install/Cut%20Tab.jpg">
 </div>

 4 **Cut the opening** Place the <a href="https://github.com/Darkone83/Type-D/blob/main/stl/Duke%20Guide.stl">cutting guide</a> where your jewel used to reside and mark your area to cut.
-For this install, I opted to go with a hot knife as the plastic is already extremely brittle. go slow and take your time. test for the display along the way and trim as needed.
+For this install, I opted to go with a hot knife as the plastic is already extremely brittle.
+Go slow and take your time.
+Test for the display fitment along the way and trim as needed.

 <div align=center>
   <img src="https://github.com/Darkone83/Type-D/blob/main/images/Duke%20install/Hole.jpg">